renpy/renpy/sphinx/source/config.rst

     If not None, this should be a (`x`, `y`, `height`, `width`) tuple.
 Screenshots are cropped to this rectangle before being saved.

+.. var:: config.screenshot_pattern = "screenshot%04d.png"

+    The pattern used to create screenshot files.
+This pattern is applied (using python's %-formatting rules) to the natural numbers to generate a sequence of filenames.
+The filenames may be absolute, or relative to config.renpy_base.
+The first filename that does not exist is used as the name of the screenshot.

 .. var:: config.script_version = None